DanielTakeshi/rl_algorithms/pg/README.md

 ![part01](figures/part_01.png?raw=true)

 I think it looks good.
 Their "-300" requirement for the reward is a bit unclear.
 The performance seems to reach that level but sometimes dips below.
+I ran this with the default settings, except for increasing the number of iterations from 300 to 500.